favware/rollup-type-bundler/README.md

   -V, --version                                        output the version number -d, --dist <dist>                                    The dist directory to target -b, --build-script [buildScript]                     The build script to call after cleaning your dist directory -nb, --no-build [noBuild]                            When enabled (default: false) the build step will not be called.
-Useful if you want to only bundle types and handle
+Useful if you want to only bundle types and handle building
-                                                       building yourself.
+                                                       yourself.
   -nc, --no-clean [noClean]                            When enabled (default: false) the clean step will not be called.
-Useful if you want to only bundle types and handle
+Useful if you want to only bundle types and handle cleaning
-                                                       cleaning yourself.
+                                                       yourself.
   -ob, --only-bundle [onlyBundle]                      A shortcut to enabling both `--no-build` and `--no-clean`.
-This essentially makes it so rollup-type-bundler only
+This essentially makes it so rollup-type-bundler only deals with
-                                                       deals with bundling types and nothing else.
+                                                       bundling types and nothing else.
   -t, --typings-file-extension [typingsFileExtension]  The file extension for your typings files.
 Useful if you want to set `.cts` or `.mts`.
-If you forego adding a
+If you forego adding a prefixing dot
-                                                       prefixing dot (`.`), it will be added for you.
+                                                       (`.`), it will be added for you.
   -v, --verbose                                        Print verbose information -e, --external [external...]
 Repeatable, each will be treated as a new entry.
 Library or libraries to treat as external in Rollup (see:
                                                        https://rollupjs.org/guide/en/#warning-treating-module-as-external-dependency)
+  -ec, --exclude-from-clean [excludeFromClean...]
+Repeatable, each will be treated as a new entry.
+                                                       Files to be excluded from the clean step, useful if you want to process those files manually yourself later.
+                                                       This is in particular useful if you have multiple entrypoints.
+                                                       Note that a String#endsWith check is used to check if an entry in this array matches a path of a file to delete.
+So you can either use the full relative path, or just the file name.
   -h, --help                                           display help for command
 ```